edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     Success!
 Created docs-chatbot at /<path>/<to>/<project>/docs-chatbot

-Once you have the success message, go ahead and change into the project directory.

 Before we start writing code, let's first obtain an OpenAI API key, install the EdgeDB CLI, and create a local EdgeDB instance.
 We need the API key in order to use OpenAI's APIs for generating embeddings and answering questions.
 We need an